First steps toward establishing a

 - A large percentage of youths with minority sexual orientation or gender identities suffer high levels of harassment.

-- A sizeable percentage of North America's homeless youth is made up of sexual minorities who have been ejected from their home after having "come out" to their parents.
+- A sizeable percentage -- sometimes over 40% -- of North America's homeless youth is made up of sexual minorities who have been ejected from their home after their parents find out what their child's sexual orientation or gender identity is.

 - Families of origin are being disrupted.